09 Spinning Wheels

 “Tulip was not killed by mice!”, I barked.

 “Then by whom was she killed… ?”
-Trouble asked with a soft purr.
+Mittens asked with a soft purr.

 It was a good question.